 30. Sun Screen

-The sun can be relentless, especially when you’re driving for hours on end.
+The sun can be relentless, especially when you’re out and about for hours on end.
 And while RVing gives you the opportunity to enjoy some amazing views, it also means you’re exposed to the sun for extended periods of time.
 That’s why sunscreen is a must have for any RV road trip.

 31. Spare Tire for Truck and Camper

-One of the RV road trip must haves is a Spare tire.
+One of the RV road trip must haves is a spare tire.
 You never know when you’ll run into a flat tire with your truck, travel trailer, or RV.
-A Spare tire can be a lifesaver.
-Not only will it get you back on the road quickly, but it will also save you from having to call a tow truck or pay for a new tire.
-When it comes to RV road trips, Spare tires are an essential piece of equipment.

 32. Fix a Flat

-RV road trips are a great way to see the country and spend time with family or friends.
-But before you hit the open road, there are a few things you should make sure you have in your RV.
-One of the most important things to have is Fix a Flat.
-No one wants to be stranded on the side of the road with a flat tire, and Fix a Flat can help you get back on the road quickly and safely.
+No one wants to be stranded on the side of the road with a flat tire, and Fix a Flat can help you get back on the road quickly and safely in certain situations.
 It’s easy to use, and it works on all types of tires, so you can rest assured that you’ll be able to fix your flat and get back on the road.
-So before you hit the open road, make sure you have Fix a Flat in your RV.

 33. Diesel Exhaust Fluid (DEF)

-RVing is a great way to see the country and spend time with family, but it’s important to be prepared for anything on your RV road trip.
-One item that you should make sure to bring along is extra diesel exhaust fluid, or DEF.
-DEF is used in motorhomes with diesel engines to reduce emissions and improve fuel economy.
+If you have a diesel pusher or a diesel truck, one item that you should make sure to bring along is extra diesel exhaust fluid, or DEF.
+DEF is used in motorhomes and trucks with diesel engines to reduce emissions and improve fuel economy.
+Most truck stops have a DEF tank to fill yours, but sometimes its nice to have your own on hand as well.
 It’s easy to run out of DEF, so it’s always a good idea to have a spare jug or two on hand.
-If you’re not sure how much DEF you’ll need, consider getting a DEF pump so you can top off your tank as needed.
-With a little planning, you can make sure your RV road trip is fun and hassle-free.

 34. Jumper Cables

-RV road trips are the perfect way to see the country and spend time with family and friends.
-However, there are a few RV road trip must haves that you don’t want to forget.
-One of these is a set of jumper cables.
-Jumper cables can come in handy if your RV battery dies or if you need to give another RV a jump start.
-Having a set of jumper cables will help to ensure that your RV road trip is a success.
-So, be sure to pack a set of jumper cables on your next RV road trip.
-You’ll be glad you did!
+Jumper cables can come in handy if your RV battery dies or if you need to give a fellow RVer a jump start.
+Having a set of jumper cables is easy to keep on hand and will help to ensure that your RV road trip is a success.

 35. RV Power Cord